Verse

 William Day 1730-1790, father of Richard M Day Sr 1755-1813, father of Richard M Day Jr 1782-1859, father of David Day 1822-1880, father of Phedora Alice Day 1864-1918, mother of Lenore Inez Steger 1885-1983, mother of Barbara Lou Tridle 1929-2001, mother of the author.

-William Day married Elizabeth Cooke in England and they had five children together, of whom my 4th great-grandfather, Richard M. Day, Sr., was their second.
+William Day married Elizabeth Cooke in Eastwood, Nottinghamshire, England, and they had five children together, of whom my 4th great-grandfather, Richard M. Day, Sr., was their second.
 They immigrated to North Carolina, USA.
 Richard M. Day, Sr. married Deborah from North Carolina, where they both returned after living in Maryland, where their son and my 3rd great-grandfather, Richard M Day, Jr., was born.
 Richard and his first wife, Hannah Kendall, moved to Indiana.
 After the death of Hannah, Richard married Mary Worth.
 Their second son and my 2nd great-grandfather, David, married Marilda J. Thompson, also of Morgan County, Indiana.
 Their sixth daughter and my great-grandmother, Phedora Alice Day, married George Thomas Steger who had moved to Boone County, Indiana from Owen County, Kentucky, with his mother.
 They moved to Broad Ripple in Indianapolis, where my grandmother, Lenore Inez Steger, was born.
 She married George Elmer Tridle.
 After my mother, Barbara Lou Tridle, was born, they moved to a farm near Home Place, between Broad Ripple and Carmel.
 She and my father, William Harris Lawson, Sr., grew up about a mile apart and began their married life in Broad Ripple, where I was born.

 Acknowledgments